Visualizing Categorical Distributions

 To construct the table

-top consists of U.S.A.’s top grossing movies of all time.
+top consists of U.S.A.’s top grossing movies of all time, as of 2017.
 The first column contains the title of the movie; Star Wars: The Force Awakens has the top rank, with a box office gross amount of more than 900 million dollars in the United States.
 The second column contains the name of the studio that produced the movie.
 The third contains the domestic box office gross in dollars, and the fourth contains the gross amount that would have been earned from ticket sales at 2016 prices.
-The fifth contains the release year of the movie.
+The fifth contains the year in which the movie was released.

 There are 200 movies on the list.
 Here are the top ten according to unadjusted gross receipts.